michelle-linn/michelle-linn/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 My name is Michelle Lin, and welcome to my GitHub!

-I'm currently a Computer Science & Statistics student at University of Toronto.
+This is a space where you can get a glimpse of my excessive use of 🤪👻✨emojis✨👻🤪...

+... oh, and what I'm up to.

+Thanks for dropping by!

 ### 🚀 Recent Works
 - 📚 Computer Science & Statistics Student @ University of Toronto